 Constituent parse and dependency parse features include production rules and dependency rules from the parse trees of the arguments.
 From our observation of the PDTB relations, the syntactic structure within one argument may constrain the relation sense and the syntactic structure of the other argument.
 For Arg1 and Arg2 of each relation, we extract the corresponding constituent and dependency parses.
 As an argument can be a single sentence or a clause, this results in a whole constituent/dependency tree or parts of a tree.
 From these parses, we extract all possible production rules and dependency rules, and represent each rule as three binary features to check whether it appears in Arg1, Arg2, or both arguments.
-For instance, the production rules for the subtree in Figure 9(a) are $S \rightarrow NP$ VP, NP \rightarrow PRP, PRP \rightarrow "We", etc.; the dependency rules for the dependency subtree in Figure 9(b) are "had" \leftarrow nsubj dobj, "problems" \leftarrow det nn advmod, "at" \leftarrow dep.
-Word-pair features are word pairs in which one word is extracted from Arg1 and the other from Arg2, i.e., all (w_i, w_j) where w_i is a word from Arg1 and w_j a word from Arg2.
+For instance, the production rules for the subtree in Figure 9(a) are $S \to NP VP$, $NP \to PRP$, $PRP \to 'We'$, etc.; the dependency rules for the dependency subtree in Figure 9(b) are 'had' \leftarrow nsubj dobj, 'problems' \leftarrow det nn advmod, 'at' \leftarrow dep.
+Wordpair features are word pairs in which one word is extracted from Arg1 and another from Arg2, i.e., all (w_i, w_j) where w_i is a word from Arg1 and w_j is a word from Arg2.

-AltLex relations are very similar to their counterpart Explicit relations, except that they are alternatively lexicalized by some non-connective expressions, instead of being expressed by one of the 100 PDTB pre-defined discourse connectives.
-Such non-connective expressions are usually attached to the beginning of Arg2 (e.g., such as "Another concern" in Arg2 of Example 5).
+AltLex relations are very similar to their counterpart Explicit relations, except that they are alternatively lexicalized by some non-connective expressions, instead of being expressed by one of the one hundred PDTB pre-defined discourse connectives.
+Such non-connective expressions are usually attached at the beginning of Arg2 (e.g., such as 'Another concern' in Arg2 of Example 5).
 To distinguish AltLex relations, we use three feature classes that represent the first three stemmed terms of Arg2.
-For the example above, the features that are turned on will be term1=another, term2=concern, and term3=the.
+For the example above, the features that are turned on will be $term_1 = another$, $term_2 = concern$, and $term_3 = the$.

-5.5 Attribution Span Labeler
+5.5 Attribution span labeler

 For each discourse relation (i.e., Explicit, Implicit, or AltLex relation), the PDTB annotators labeled the attribution spans and annotated four dimensions for Arg1, Arg2, and the relation: their sources, types, scopal polarities, and determinacy.
-For the current parser, we label the attribution spans without labeling the four attribution dimensions and direction (Arg1, Arg2, or the relation) it is associated with.
+For the current parser, we label the attribution spans without labeling the four attribution dimensions and the direction (Arg1, Arg2, or the relation) it is associated with.
 The reason is that our focus of study is the attribution location and span, and recognizing these four dimensions and attribution direction will lead to building another set of classifiers which are outside of our study.
 Note that we label attribution spans that appear within discourse relations.

 The attribution span labeler consists of two steps: splitting the text into clauses, and deciding which clauses are attribution spans.
-In the first step, we employ a lightweight clause splitter that we have developed which uses a syntactically motivated approach similar to (Skadhauge and Hardt 2005).
+In the first step, we employ a lightweight clause splitter that we have developed which uses a syntactically motivated approach similar to that of Skadhauge and Hardt (2005).
 This clause splitter makes use of punctuation symbols and syntactic structures of SBAR complements.

 The attribution span labeler then classifies each clause into attr-span or non-attr-span.
 Words (especially verbs) in the clause are a very good clue to decide whether it is an attribution.
-Examples are the verbs "declared" and "say" in Example 11 and 15.
+Examples are the verbs 'declared' and 'say' in Examples 11 and 15.
 Another useful clue is by looking at the end of the previous clause and the start of the next one.
-In Example 11, which is partially replicated below, the previous clause ends with a comma and a closing quotation mark, and the next clause starts with an opening quotation mark, which suggest that the previous and next clauses are in the same speech act and the current clause is probably the attribution of the speech.
+In Example 11, which is partially replicated below, the previous clause ends with a comma and a closing quotation mark, and the next clause starts with an opening quotation mark, which suggests that the previous and next clauses are in the same speech act and the current clause is probably the attribution of the speech.